SocialGeeks/vagrant-openstack/docs/post-configuration.md

         nova list
         nova show cirrOS

-Look for which compute node the new instance shows up on and wait for it to reach active status.
-Log into the compute node it is on and see if you can ssh into the instance.
+Wait for the new instance to reach active status.

-        ssh cirros@192.168.42.xxx
+        ssh cirros@192.168.42.2

 Password is:  cubswin:)

-***Note:*** It takes a while after the machine is active for SSH to be setup the first time.
+***Note:*** It may take a while after the machine is active for SSH to be setup the first time.
 Trying pinging the machine and then waiting another minute or so for the SSH service to become available.